Value-Based Story on Commitment

 Mel bursts out laughing loudly.
 “Guys, what I meant was April 23 is a very special day for all of us and I just wanted to make sure none of you forgot about it.”

 “What are your plans for that day?” questions Rocky.
 “I want to do something special to promote our beautiful English language,” dreams Jennifer.

 “I have an idea,” enthuses Lindsay.
-“Mango Street’s house no. 10 has been recently occupied by a family who are not fluent in English language.”
+“Mango Street’s house no. 10 has been recently occupied by a family who is not fluent in the English language.”

 “Where are they from?” questions Melissa.
 “I don’t know that but I heard the lady there talking to the grocer.
 She had great difficulty in explaining her requirements.
 Her son and daughter too could not understand much.
 Why don’t we help them improve their English?” wonders Jenny.

 “It is a brilliant idea.
 Shall we go and let them know what we think?” asks Rocky.
 “Not now pal.
 We will go to meet them tomorrow,” decides Jason.